jonashackt/crossplane-aws-azure/README.md

 ### Craft a Composite Resource (XR) or Claim (XRC)

 Crossplane could look quite intimidating when having a first look.
-There are few guides around to show how to approach a setup when using crossplane the first time.
+There are few guides around to show how to approach a setup when using Crossplane the first time.
 You can choose between writing an XR __OR__ XRC!
 You don't need both, since the XR will be generated from the XRC, if you choose to craft a XRC.

 https://crossplane.io/docs/v1.8/reference/composition.html#composite-resources-and-claims